 If we mention a product or service that we received for free or other considerations, we will note it.

 The Factory is a coworking space in Grand Rapids, Michigan.
 They've released the first 3 of a what appears to be a larger series of short (2-3 minutes) videos on coworking.

 The videos feature a painted human hand as a puppet who helps explain coworking.
 The production values are low, the humor sophomoric, and I laughed out loud several times.
 They are well worth watching.

-As part of our cooking project, we've been conducting a count to help us estimate the number of coworking facilities currently in the U.S.
+As part of our coworking project, we've been conducting a count to help us estimate the number of coworking facilities currently in the U.S.

 One of the key issues is how we define what coworking facility is for the purposes of the study.
 Our critieria are:

-1. the facility self-identifies as providing coworking space or language very close to this;
+1. self-identifies as providing coworking space or language very close to this

-4. coworking appears to be a important part of the facility offering;
+6. coworking is an important part of the facility offering

 While these criteria generally work quite well, they are somewhat subjective and we've found identifying coworking facilities is a bit like identifying pornography - you know when you see it, but different people see it in different ways.